TheoKanning/RoboND-Kinematics-Project/writeup.md

 - alpha : The twist angle between one joint axis and the next
 - a : Joint length
 - d : Joint offset
-- theta : Joint angle, this is the only part that changes for revolute joints
+- theta : Joint angle, this is the only variable for revolute joints

 ![dh example][dh_params]